mandja96/rimac-system-monitor/README.md

-# rimac-system-monitor
+# System Monitor
-This is a QtQuick application for monitoring system information on Linux Ubuntu operating systems.
+This is a QtQuick application for system information monitoring, on a Linux Ubuntu operating systems.